 Gibson Consulting Group, Inc. (Gibson) is a privately-held nationally recognized K-12 education consulting and research firm based in Austin, Texas.
 Our firm’s mission is to better the lives of students by providing exemplary consulting and research services that make educational systems more efficient and effective.
 We take this responsibility seriously…and we also have fun doing it.

 Gibson was founded in 1998 by Greg Gibson, one of the nation’s leading experts on school system efficiency and management practices.
 Gibson has worked with over 250 school systems in 27 states, including six of the largest school systems in the United States.
 The firm has developed a reputation for delivering high-quality assistance to improve the efficiency and effectiveness of K-12 education at the state, regional, and district levels.
 Gibson provides services in four broad areas: performance audits, management consulting, technology and information management, and academic research and evaluation.
-Check us out at www.gibsonconsult.com.
+Learn more about us at www.gibsonconsult.com.

 Gibson Consulting Group, Inc. is an Equal Opportunity Employer.